 - Travel with Flixbus – Flixbus is budget-friendly way to get around the country (and region).
 They have Wi-Fi, electrical outlets, and decent enough seats for long-haul journeys.

 - Cook your own meals – Many hostels here have kitchens.
 While buying your own groceries may not be as glamorous as going out to eat, it will definitely save you money!

 - Stay with a local – Staying with a local via Couchsurfing is a great way to save money and meet a knowledgeable local who can help you better understand the country and its people.

 - Get the Croatia Pass – If you’re visiting between June-September and plan on seeing a lot of attractions, consider the CroatiaPass.
 It offers discounts on tons of attractions and will save you some money if you’re doing a lot of sightseeing.
 There are passes for several cities/regions including Zagreb, Split, and Dubrovnik (as well as passes that cover multiple regions).
-Prices vary per region (and for how many attractions you want included) but most will save you at least 250 HRK.
+Prices vary per region (and for how many attractions you want to be included) but most will save you at least 250 HRK.

 - Bring a reusable water bottle – The tap water here is safe to drink so bring a reusable water bottle to save money and reduce your reliance on single-use plastic.
 LifeStraw makes a portable filter that will keep your water clean and safe.

 Where to Stay in Croatia

 During the high season, hostels book up fast so be sure to book in advance — especially if you want to stay at one of the more popular party hostels.
 Here are some of my favorite places to stay in Croatia: